-A waiver may be granted if an applicant: (1) is a spouse, parent, son or daughter of a U.S. citizen or Lawful Permanent Resident (LPR); and, (2) if they can prove that USCIS’s refusal to admit them would result in extreme hardship to the Lawful Permanent Resident or U.S. citizen relative (parent, child, or spouse).
+A waiver may be granted if an applicant: (1) is a spouse, parent, son, or daughter of a U.S. citizen or Lawful Permanent Resident (LPR); and, (2) if they can prove that USCIS’s refusal to admit them would result in extreme hardship to the Lawful Permanent Resident or U.S. citizen relative (parent, child, or spouse).
 This waiver can apply to an individual inadmissible for any reason, but the burden is difficult to meet.
 Generally, to establish “extreme hardship,” the applicant will be required to show great and actual prospective injury to the LPR or U.S. Citizen.
-However, if the applicant is inadmissible because they committed a violent or a dangerous crime, then getting the waiver granted will be even harder for them, as they will have to show “extraordinary circumstances.”
+However, if the applicant is inadmissible because they committed a violent or dangerous crime, then getting the waiver granted will be even harder for them, as they will have to show “extraordinary circumstances.”

 2. The 15-Year Waiver:

 A waiver may also be granted for criminal inadmissibility if: (1) the specific inadmissible crime occurred more than 15 years prior to the date of the applicant’s immigration application (visa, admission, adjustment of status, etc.); if, (2) the applicant’s admission would not be contrary to national welfare, safety, or security, and the foreign national has been rehabilitated.